ilpropheta/ilpropheta.github.io/index.md

  - In 2016 and 2017 Microsoft gave me the **MVP award** for [my community activies related to Visual C++](https://mvp.microsoft.com/it-it/PublicProfile/5001726?fullName=Marco%20%20Arena);

  - In the last years, I’ve turned into a **Competitive Programming** aficionado.
 Here is my [HackerRank profile](https://www.hackerrank.com/ilpropheta).
-To share this passion, I have created an activity called [Coding Gym](#coding-gyms), consisting in collaborative coding dojos hosted at local user group meetings.
+To share this passion, I have created an monthly laboratory called [Coding Gym](#coding-gyms), consisting in collaborative coding dojos hosted at local user group meetings.
 I moderate a coding gym per month.

 ___
 My activites: